goossens/ObjectTalk/docs-src/guide/basics.md

 1,2, 3 or 4 bytes long.

-String literals are encoded using the same logic as JSON making it easy to exchange with other languages.A string literal is a sequence of characters surrounded by double quotation marks (").
+String literals are encoded using the same logic as JSON making it easy to exchange information with other languages or systems.
+A string literal is a sequence of characters surrounded by double quotation marks (").

 	var someString = "Some string literal value";
 	var message = "\tMost Europeans like the \u00C4.\n";